Super sources will power the 'smartest map on the planet.' But what are they?

 Like any company that uses OSM, TomTom will ‘share-back’ any improvements it makes to the OSM data as per its community guidelines.

 At its Capital Markets Day, the company explained that there will be an uplift to both maps in terms of data.
-“Those using OpenStreetMap can get the full coverage of TomTom’s road network,” Michael Harrell, VP Engineering TomTom Maps Platform, said.
+“Those using OpenStreetMap can get the full coverage of TomTom’s road network,” Michael Harrell, VP Engineering TomTom Orbis Maps, said.

 It should be noted that OSM data is supplementing what TomTom is building, not replacing it.
 Its data will allow the company to potentially address use cases beyond navigation, routing and more automotive focused applications.